eLTER-RI/metadata-schemas/README.md

 6. scroll down to the "artifacts" card and download desired monolith(s) as zip-archive

 The names of the main schemas getting dereferenced are hardcoded in `make-monolith.js` (which does the work) and [`make-monolith.yml`](https://github.com/eLTER-RI/metadata-schemas/blob/main/.github/workflows/make-monolith.yml) which configures the automated workflow.

+ℹ️ This action *does not automatically update the repository*.
+If desired, download the output (click the action's title, scroll down and download the output from the "artifacts" card) and commit.

+### Extract subschemas from monolith(s)
+If, conversely, you want to extract subschemas from an updated monolith, trigger the action "create subschemas from monolith".
+The new subschemas *are not written* to the repository.
+Remember to download the artifacts and commit them to update the repo (see above).